 - combined population, community need and existing mental health staffing levels.

 All of the above were incorporated into a secure self-service application where HSE staff can continue to provide data to support transparent resourcing.

-Study Outcome - Tables & Mapping
+Identifying Need Visually - Tables & Mapping

 Driven by the project objectives, and by incorporating the various data sets, the project identified the area most in need and least served, as when compared to national staffing levels, as the South East.